S3-working-group/s3-practical-guide/slides.md

 ![right,fit](img/structural-patterns/double-link.png)

-### Facilitates two-way flow of information and influence
+### Facilitates **two-way** flow of information and influence between two circles (or teams).

-* two interdependent circles each select a representative to participate in both circles' governance decision making
+Two interdependent circles (or teams) each select one of their members to represent their interests in the governance decision making of the other group.

-* creates equivalence between circles
+* creates equivalence between two groups
 * can be used to draw out valuable information in hierarchical structures